Large deviations for a class of tempered subordinators and their inverse processes

 Our aim is to illustrate an application of the results for inverse processes in \cite{DuffieldWhitt}; actually we always consider the simple case in which the $u,v,w$ in that reference are the identity function.
-We remark that all the LDPs stated in this section holds with speed $t$; therefore here we always omit this detail.
+Moreover, since the speed for the LDPs in this section is always $v_t=t$, we omit this detail.